 Universities with Internal Coding Bootcamps (offer college credit)

 A number of universities have now launched internal coding bootcamps themselves, and are not affiliated with an outside education provider.

 1. Level (Northeastern)

-Level offers 8-week full time and 20-week part-time/hybrid Data Analytics bootcamp at Northeastern campuses in Boston, Charlotte, Seattle, and Silicon Valley.
-Unlike some of the schools on this list, Level is not a collaboration between a bootcamp and a university, but rather a bootcamp developed by a University.
-The curriculum was created by Northeastern University and students receive a “certificate of completion” from Northeastern.
-Graduates of the bootcamp are eligible to be accepted into Northeastern's Masters of Analytics program, with transferrable credits from the bootcamp.
+Level offers 8-week full time and 20-week part-time/hybrid Data Analytics bootcamp at Northeastern campuses in Boston, Charlotte, Seattle, San Francisco and Silicon Valley.
+Level's curriculum was developed by Northeastern University and students receive a “certificate of completion” from Northeastern.
+Level graduates can get up to twelve credits advanced standing towards select Northeastern graduate degree programs.
+Learn more about Credit Transfer.

 Several universities have partnered with Trilogy Education to launch part-time bootcamps in their continuing education departments.
 Each bootcamp is usually offered on the university campus through the school’s department of continuing education.
 Graduates are not eligible for college credit but will receive a certificate of completion from the host university.

 A number of universities have partnered with course provider QuickStart which provides curriculum for coding bootcamps, data science bootcamps and cybersecurity bootcamps.
 The bootcamps are run through each school's continuing education department, and some graduates may be eligible for certifications.